-Some days assisting the Absence and Employer relations officer - following up long term absences.
+Some days assisting the Absence and Employer relations officer - following up a long term absences.

 Ability to manage different tasks and adapt to the roles of each person within the Human Resources department.

-Short post, fast learner - given responsibility and trust - personnel data is confidential.
+Short post, fast learner - given responsibility and trust - personal data is confidential.

 Focusing on more than one task requires time management